ipfabric/docs/docs/support/known_issues/Vendors/checkpoint.md

 3. Click **Add** and fill in the name.
 In the **Features** tab, select all items and mark them as **Read-Only**.
 The following permissions from the **Extended Commands** tab are needed (only if Gaia acts as a management server): `fwm`, `ipf_pdp`, and `ipf_pep`.

-4. If you have a VSX firewall in your network, you must set the **Virtual-System** feature to **Read-Write** (we call `set virtual-system
+4. If you have a VSx firewall in your network, you must set the **Virtual-System** feature to **Read-Write** (we call `set virtual-system
 \<ID>` to switch to the proper virtual system).
 This allows IP Fabric to change context but cannot be used for anything else.

 5. Assign the role to the user used for IP Fabric discovery.